jaahumadap/Shiny-UTF/README.md

 # Shiny-UTF
-Reproducible example of displaying UTF characters in a shiny app
+Reproducible example of displaying UTF characters in a shiny app.
+This is how it should display: https://wi-dashboards.shinyapps.io/Shiny-UTF/